Find an Orthodontist near you

 • Crunchy foods such as chips and popcorn

-• Sticky foods such as caramel, bubble gum and snickers
+• Sticky foods such as caramel and sugary bubble gum

-• Hard food such as nuts and pretzels
+• Hard food such as nuts and pretzels, or even chocolate straight out of the fridge

 • Foods that you need to bite into forcefully such as whole apples, raw carrots and corn on the cob.